crizstian/data-structure-and-algorithms-with-ES6/06-chapter-Linked-Lists-types/readme.md

 **Additions**
 - `add`: grow the list by adding items to the end of the list.
-- `addHead`: Similar to our add method above, we always know the position of the head, so no iteration necessary.
-- `insertAfter`: have to iterate over the entire list to find the target node that your value should be inserted after.
 **Removals**
 - `remove`: will always remove from a given position in the list.
 **Search**
 - `contains`: will search the list for a value.